MaxSSD/OpenAI-GUI/README.md

 * File an issue on GitHub if you need help fitting your OpenAI-GUI into our component system; we would be happy to collaborate.
 We welcome contributions to this project!
 If you have an idea for a new feature or bug fix, please open a new issue and let us know.

 # License
-Source code of OpenAI-GUI is licensed under the MIT license.
+Source code of OpenAI-GUI is licensed under the [MIT License](https://github.com/MaxSSD/OpenAI-GUI/blob/main/LICENSE).
 Some dependencies of this application are under the GPL license.
 When packaged with these dependencies, OpenAI-GUI may also be under the terms of this GPL license.